MaximeLionel/DigitalDesignAndComputerArchitectureRISC-VEdition/2 Combinational Logic Design.md

 	* Node Y is driven both HIGH and LOW, which is called **contention**.
 * X values are also sometimes used by circuit simulators to indicate an **uninitialized value**.
+* To clarify:
+	* When X appears in a truth table, it indicates that the value of the variable in the truth table is unimportant (can be either 0 or 1, don't cares).
+	* When X appears in a circuit, it means that the circuit node has an unknown or illegal value.

+## 2.6.2 Floating Value: Z
+* The symbol Z indicates that a node is being driven **neither HIGH nor LOW**.
+	* The node is said to be floating, high impedance, or high Z.